Data-Driven Convex Approach to Off-road Navigation via Linear Transfer Operators: Simulation Results

 \section{Simulation Results}

-The simulation results in this paper are obtained using Gaussian RBF.
-The centers of the RBF are chosen to be uniformly distributed in the state space at a distance of $d$.
-The standard deviation $\sigma$ for the Gaussian RBF is chosen to be between $d \le 3\sigma \le 1.5 d$.
-All the simulations results are performed using MATLAB on a desktop computer with 64 GB RAM.
-The linear approximation of the underlying system dynamics are computated using the data of the UGV.
-In this paper, we use the dubin's car model dynamics to present the results.
-CVX toolbox is used for solving optimization problem. \\
+The centers of the RBF used in the simulation results are chosen to be uniformly distributed in the state space at a distance of $d$.
+The RBF's standard deviation ($\sigma$) is selected as $0.5\;d$.
+We perform all the simulations using MATLAB R2021b on a Dell computer with 64 GB Random Access Memory (RAM) and an Intel(R) i7-10700K processor (3.80 GHz).
+In this paper, we use the data to do the linear approximation of the single integrator dynamics and Dubin's car model.
+The CVX toolbox is used for solving an optimization problem.
+The computational time to obtain the proposed algorithm's feedback control ranges from 5-15 minutes.\\